md2conf/md2conf/README.md

 # confluence-client

-**confluence-client** is a Java based conluence client that utilize Confluence REST API to create/update/delete content in a Confluence instance.
+**confluence-client** is a Java based confluence client that utilize Confluence REST API to create/update/delete content in a Confluence instance.
 It uses own domain model to describe Confluence content in json file.
 It is a part of md2conf toolset.